electronicgore/PTBF-soundboard/README.md

 ```

 Then after launching the bot, pressing the hotkeys defined in the configfile (on the same computer/os/user that the bot is launched from) should play the respective sound or a random sound from the respective collection.

+Both sounds and collections are taken from the first channel defined in the `channels` section of the config file.

 * `soundbank_hotkeys` (default: `None`): a dictionary of the form `<key>: "<sndid>"`, where `<sndid>` corresponds to a sound identifier (see [Adding sounds](#adding-sounds) below), and `<key>` corresponds to the shortcut you want to use.
 * `soundbank_hotkeys_collections` (default: `None`): a dictionary of the form `<key>: "<collection>"`, where `<collection>` corresponds to a collection identifier (see [Collections](#collections) below), and `<key>` corresponds to the shortcut you want to use.